Sam-Coder128/Programming_Practice/C++/README.md

 Access.cpp - How access specifiers work private public and protected.
 UpCasting.cpp - Demonstrates upcasting using base class pointer pointing to derived class.
 UpCastingDynamic.cpp - This upcasting is different becoz it is dynamically done.
+StaticDataa.cpp - How memory of static variable works which is in the class.